marijnh/Eloquent-JavaScript/19_paint.md

 color.

 But then we add the ((color picker))—a tool that lets you click the picture to select the color of a given pixel.
-To keep the color field showing the correct color, that tool would have to know that it exists and update it whenever it picks a new color.
+To keep the color field showing the correct color, it would have to know the color picker exists and update itself whenever that picks a new value.
 If you ever add another place that makes the color visible (maybe the mouse cursor could show it), you have to update your color-changing code to keep that synchronized.